KatnipSC/.github/profile/README.md

 <br />

-KatnipSC is not affiliated with Turbowarp, Scratch, the Scratch Team, or the Scratch Foundation
+KatnipSC is not affiliated with Katnip, Turbowarp, Scratch, the Scratch Team, or the Scratch Foundation

 Katnip is not affiliated with Turbowarp, Scratch, the Scratch Team, or the Scratch Foundation